mpeuster/mt_backend/README.md

-master_thesis_code
+mt_backend
 ==================

-Code of master thesis project
+Code of master thesis project (backend part)

+Also used for GT demo.